damionx7/Zettel-Notes-Documentation/docs/note/editor/zettelkasten.md

 This note taking method is based on zettel or short notes based on a single idea.
 Main strength of this method lies in interlinking notes and backlinks.

-Sascha has described this method is more detail.
-Please checkout his blog post at https://zettelkasten.de/introduction/.
+Sascha has described this method in more detail.
+Please checkout his blog post at <https://zettelkasten.de/introduction/>.